Greenhouse Software

 Greenhouse Software (commonly known as Greenhouse) is an American technology company headquartered in New York City that provides a recruiting software as a service.
 It was founded in 2012 by Daniel Chait and Jon Stross, two Class of 1995 graduates from the University of Michigan.

 The company raised $2.7 million in a seed round in 2013, $7.5 million in its Series A round in 2014, $13.6 million in its Series B round in 2015, $35 million in its Series C round in 2015, and $50 million in its Series D round in 2018.
-Research firm CB Insights, in a study commissioned by The New York Times, listed Greenhouse among fifty startups predicted to become unicorns, companies with at least a $1 billion valuation.
+Research firm CB Insights, in a study commissioned by The New York Times, listed Greenhouse among fifty startups predicted to become unicorns, which refer to privately owned startup companies valued at over $1 billion.

+Daniel Chait is CEO of the company.

 History

 Early history: founding, seed funding, and Series A round (2012–2014)

 Greenhouse Software cofounder Daniel Chait founded banking software startup company Lab49 from his kitchen.
 While running Lab49, Chait had to deal with the pressures and obligations of recruitment.
 After he sold his stake in Lab49 in 2011, he decided to focus his next business venture on recruiting, which he told TechCrunch in a November 2013 interview "seemed like a big opportunity".
 Greenhouse was founded in 2012.

 On November 14, 2013, Greenhouse raised $2.7 million in a seed round led by Social+Capital Partnership and Resolute Ventures.
 The angel investors who participated in the seed round were Nick Ganju (a founder of ZocDoc), Seth Goldstein (a founder of DJZ and Turntable.fm), Thatcher Bell (a founder of DFJ Gotham Ventures), Thomas Lehrman (a founder of Gerson Lehrman Group), and Bill Lohse (an early investor in Pinterest).
 The funding round's aim was to expand the engineering, sales, and marketing teams, as well as increase the number of customers Greenhouse could take on.

 In August 2014, Greenhouse raised $7.5 million in its Series A round led by Social+Capital Partnership.
 Resolute Ventures and Felicis Ventures were part of the funding round.
 Social+Capital Partnership's Mamoon Hamid joined Greenhouse's board.
 The company aimed to use the money to increase hiring and to market its software.